nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Please note the following symbols used in the User Guide which may serve as points of interests:

-`command`: The grey highlight indicates commands that can be executed by GME.
+* `command`: The grey highlight indicates commands that can be executed by GME.

-:information_source: : This symbol indicates noteworthy information.
+* :information_source: : This symbol indicates noteworthy information.

+* :warning: : This symbol indicates information that may irrevesibly corrupt data.

 --------------------------------------------------------------------------------------------------------------------